 UTMB World Series is the ultimate global trail running series uniting the sport’s biggest stars and amateur runners through a leading international event series in the most stunning locations.
 The UTMB World Series gives all trail runners a chance to experience UTMB events worldwide, with 25 events taking place across Asia, Oceania, Europe, and the Americas in 2022.
 It is the only place runners can begin their quest to UTMB Mont-Blanc, home of the prestigious UTMB World Series Finals.
 The UTMB World Series integrates three levels of events:

 - UTMB World Series Events

 To qualify to enter the lottery for Finals or Major events, you must collect a "Running Stone" by finishing qualifier events in the 20k, 50k, 100k, or 100M categories.
 Only 1 Running Stone acquired in the past two years is mandatory to enter the lottery.
 Running Stones are cumulative, have no expiration date, and each Running Stone gives you an additional chance to be drawn.
 Collecting Running Stones is the only way to access regular runners' UTMB World Series Finals.
-Discover the 25 events that will allow you to collect Running Stones in 2022 to enter the UTMB Mont-Blanc lottery from 2023 onwards here.
+Discover the events that will allow you to collect Running Stones this year to enter the UTMB Mont-Blanc lottery next year here.